zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 ### Exercise 4 - Section 1 – Create Web Application

-In the last exercise you created three business objects and added data to them; now you will create a web application to work with them
+In exercise 2 you created three business objects and uploaded data to the embedded database; now you will create a web application to work with them.

 1. If you're still logged in to the Oracle Cloud and VBCS, skip to #2 below.